 Every citizen, white or black, is free to exercise this privilege in this respect, no one will deny.
-If one place does not suit him he can go to another of his own choosing.
+If one place does not suit him he can go to

 Here I am reminded that emigration is exciting a good deal of attention at the present day.